awsdocs/aws-iot-sitewise-monitor-application-guide/doc_source/create-dashboards.md

 # Creating dashboards<a name="create-dashboards"></a>

-As a project owner, you create dashboards in AWS IoT SiteWise Monitor to provide a shared view of asset properties to your project viewers\.
+As a project owner, you create dashboards in AWS IoT SiteWise Monitor to provide a shared view of asset properties and alarms to your project viewers\.
 You can create a dashboard from the **Dashboards** page or while viewing a project's details\.

 **To create a dashboard from the dashboards page**